NordicPlayground/nRF51-ble-peripheral-bond-handling/README.md

 # nRF51-ble-peripheral-bond-handling

-## Known issue
- - **The device will become stuck in an endless reset loop if the DM_NO_APP_CONTEXT assert is thrown in app_bond_init().
-This can be**    **triggered if an unexepcet reset occurs**
-   **while the application context is being written to.
-I will try to make a patch for this in the course of this or next week**

 The device manager accepts new bonding procedures even when the number of devices has reached the device manager's set limit(DEVICE_MANAGER_MAX_BONDS), but the bonding information will not be stored persistently.
 In such cases, application will be notified with DM_DEVICE_CONTEXT_FULL as event result at the completion of the security procedure.
 It is in other words up to the application to handle this event.

 One way of handling this event is described in the SDK documentation:

->Behaviour when maximum number of bonds is reached: All applications that support bonding use the bond manager module.
+>Behavior when maximum number of bonds is reached: All applications that support bonding use the bond manager module.
 >When the bond manager notifies the application that it cannot store a newly bonded master into the flash, the application will assert.
 >When this happens, allow the device to go into System Off mode and then press Button 1.
 This will wake up the application and clear all existing bonds.
 >The bonds can also be cleared by power-cycling the board by keeping the Button 1 pressed. ([SDK documentation])